July 4th Celebration Booth - Downtown Sandusky

 He is an affiliate member of the Firelands Association of REALTORS and is active with the Greater Sandusky / Erie County Chamber of Commerce.
 In September 2023, he was named the City of Sandusky's Volunteer of the Year, and he continues to volunteer across the community well beyond his official duties.

-First elected in 2010 - by just seven votes after a contested count - Rick was sworn into his fourth consecutive term on March 13, 2023 by Judge Robert DeLamatre.
+First elected in 2010, Rick was sworn into his fourth consecutive term on March 13, 2023 by Judge Robert DeLamatre.
 A self-described continuous learner, he often repeats a lesson from his Bowling Green days: "The day you stop learning is the day you should retire."

-"Anybody can do the right thing when somebody's looking over your shoulder.
-It's that special individual that does the right thing when nobody's looking."
+"It is easy to do the right thing when someone is looking over your shoulder, but it takes a special person to do the right thing when no one is looking."

 Under Rick's leadership, the Erie County Auditor's office has earned state recognition for clean finances, returned money to the community, and modernized how the county serves taxpayers.